Parents REFUSE to abort ‘deformed’ baby… and just look at him now!

 By Faye James

-When parents Sara Helliar and Chris Eidam were expecting their first child they were over the moon.
+When parents Sara Helliar and Chris Eidam were expecting their first baby they were over the moon.

-Yet at 24 weeks, the ultrasound showed a deformity in their un-born son and their doctor gave them the option to abort their baby.
+Yet at their 24-week ultrasound, the scan showed their baby boy had a birth defect and doctors gave them the option to abort their son.

-Their baby, who they had already named Brody was diagnosed with a bilateral cleft lip palate, but Sara and Chris were adamant they wanted to keep their son.
+Their baby, who they had already named Brody, was diagnosed with a bilateral cleft lip palate, but Sara and Chris were adamant they wouldn't consider an abortion.

 A cleft palate or cleft lip is a birth condition caused by failure of the mouth parts to join up during early fetal development - it can affect speech, feeding and even breathing.

-But Sara refused to listen to doctors who suggested an abortion was an option because to her, her unborn child was ‘beautiful’.
+But Sara refused to listen to doctors who suggested an abortion was an option because to her, her unborn baby was ‘beautiful’ despite what doctors called a 'severe deformity'.

 “It is OK to be proud of your baby no matter the circumstances.
 We wanted to change what ultrasound/newborn/first year pictures on our Facebook/Instagram accounts looked like.
 We wanted to spread awareness of cleft lips and palates," she told Heart Eternal.

-But despite being determined to educate people on cleft lip palates, they still received a lot of negative comments.
+But despite being determined to educate people on cleft lip palates, they still received a lot of negative comments about their newborn baby.

 "What's wrong with his face?" wrote one user on their Instagram account.

-And instead of getting angry, Sara chose to turn a negative into a positive and try to answer all questions clearly and easily.
+And instead of getting angry, Sara chose to turn a negative into a positive and try to answer all questions about her baby clearly and as easily as she could in a bid to help people accept the condition.
+She talked about possible causes in such cases and treatments.

 And now aged two, after surgeries and treatments, Brody is a happy and healthy two-year-old!
 Just look at him!